seattlerb/minitest_tu_shim/README.txt

 == DESCRIPTION:

-minitest_te_shim bridges the gap between the small and fast minitest and ruby's huge and slow test/unit.
+minitest_tu_shim bridges the gap between the small and fast minitest and ruby's huge and slow test/unit.

 == FEATURES/PROBLEMS: